 Main roads: 80kph/50mph (70kph/44mph when raining)

 Urban areas: 50kph/31mph

-Minimum speed limit applies on the left lane of
+Minimum speed limit applies on the outside lane of

 autoroutes during daylight, with good visibility: 80kph/50mph.